MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 A Visual Studio project can contain the Django project along with multiple apps.
 In this tutorial series, the term "project" refers to the Visual Studio project.
 When the content refers to the "Django project" portion of the web application, it's referring to a "Django project" specifically.

-## Create a Visual Studio project and solution
+## Create Visual Studio project and solution

-In Step 1 of this tutorial, you create a single Visual Studio solution to contain three separate Django projects.
+In Step 1 of this tutorial series, you create a single Visual Studio solution to contain multiple Django projects.
 Each project contains a single Django app.
 You create the projects by using different Django project templates included with Visual Studio.
 By keeping the projects in the same solution, you can easily switch back and forth between different files for comparison.

 When you work with Django from the command line, you usually start a project by running the `django-admin startproject <project_name>` command.
 In Visual Studio, the **Blank Django Web Project** template provides the same structure within a Visual Studio project and solution.

-Follow this procedure to create the solution and first project:
+Follow this procedure to create the solution and project:

 ::: moniker range="vs-2022"